samhains/samhains.github.io/blog/_posts/temp/2018-10-22-heterotopias.md

 This week was a deep dive on heterotopias, utopias, dystopias and megastructures as ideological art.

+_All illustrations are taken from Rem Koolhaas' Exudos, or the voluntary prisoners of architecture_

 [Pinterest and visual research here](https://www.pinterest.com.au/z10101010101001/heterotopia/)

 The biggest breakthrough came in the discovery of Rem Koohaas' graduate thesis - [The Exodus, or the voluntary prisoners of architecture](http://socks-studio.com/2011/03/19/exodus-or-the-voluntary-prisoners-of-architecture/).
 The Exodus is an ideological city – a counter cultural, speculative place that is at odds with the globalising, standardising forces of the 'outside'.
 It is a voluntary prison that resists the emergent culture of its time.
 By inverting the role of a prison, he created a site for an upheaval of normative society where the wretched is glorified and norms are inverted.
 The prison becomes the 'free zone'.
 A melting of existential space with ideology.